Whale Watching on Maui Q & A

 When is whale watching season on Maui?

 Unofficially, whale watching season runs from December 1 – April 30.
-But you may also see the whales before and after those dates
+But the whales came early this year and we’re already running Whale Watch tours!

 Where is the best place to see the whales?

 Well, we may be a teeny bit biased, but the best place to see the whales is from one of our whale tour boats.
 We will get you as close to the whales as is safely possible – safe for the whales and you, that is, on the largest and most stable boats in Maui.